vhscom/after-dark/docs/content/feature/webmaster-tools.md

 <strong>Note:</strong> Claiming your site with Alexa {{< external text="was retired" href="https://support.alexa.com/hc/en-us/articles/219135887-Claiming-has-been-retired-May-2016" />}} in May 2016.
 {{< /hackcss-alert >}}

-Remove verifications you don't need or no longer use.
+You may later remove verifications you no longer need or decide not to use.

-## Submit manually
+### Submit manually

-Manually submit your Sitemap for search indexing.
+Manually submit your Sitemap for search indexing:

 {{< hackcss-form target="_blank" action="https://www.google.com/webmasters/tools/ping" >}}
   {{< hackcss-formgroup >}}